Supported Data Types

 - timestamp - timestamp types with or without timezones

-- map/json - dynamically varying complex type
+- map/json/variant - dynamically varying complex type

 - struct - static complex types